Sour Coffee? Read This…

 Frequently Asked Questions

 Your coffee can taste sour and stale if your coffee making equipment isn’t clean.
-Oils and solids left over from the brewing process can add sour and stale aromas and flavors to the coffee, even if the beans are freshly roasted and ground moments before brewing.
+Oils and solids left over from the brewing process can add sour and stale aromas and flavours to the coffee, even if the beans are freshly roasted and ground moments before brewing.
 If you are using an automatic drip coffee maker, follow the manufacturer’s instructions for cleaning it.
 If you’re really serious, use a cotton swab and baking soda to clean the grooves in the filter cup, as these are notorious for collecting old coffee.
 And don’t forget to clean the shower head element!

 Colombian coffee can taste sour unless properly brewed.
 They have a higher percentage of the floral and fruity acidity that may taste sour, especially if you are used to darker roasts or coffee from Indonesia or Africa.
 In particular, Colombian coffee from the Caturra cultivar of the Arabica coffee tree is prized for its ability to deliver bright, citrusy aromas, often compared to tangerine and honey.
 If your Colombian coffee tastes sour, try grinding it a little finer.